anoma/namada/documentation/specs/src/masp/ledger-integration.md

   * `NoteCommit` and hence `cm` must be parameterized by asset type
   * `ValueCommit` and hence `cv` must be parameterized by asset type
 * [4.13 Balance and Binding Signature (Sapling)](https://zips.z.cash/protocol/protocol.pdf#saplingbalance)
+  * The Sapling balance value is now defined as the net value of Spend and [Convert](#convert-descriptions) transfers minus Output transfers.
   * The Sapling balance value is no longer a scalar but a vector of pairs comprising values and asset types
   * Addition, subtraction, and equality checks of Sapling balance values is now done component-wise
   * A Sapling balance value is defined to be non-negative iff each of its components is non-negative